 With The Gold in These Hills, acclaimed and beloved author Joanne Bischof returns with an absorbing masterpiece of faith, perseverance, and love that changes the course of history.

 The Gold in These Hills is a beautiful look at understanding the past, its relevance, and its ties to now.
 Author Joanne Bischof does contemporary and historical stories so well, it is not surprising she writes a split time narrative with equally compelling storylines — and a bit of romance to satisfy my reader heart.
 The historical one is beautiful in and of itself, with Juniper its complex and endearing protagonist, but Johnny’s present day story amplifies the timeless experience of grief, resilience, and restoration — all concepts Juniper and Johnny both encounter in their own time.
 I particularly love the way Johnny’s perspective emphasizes the importance of honoring the past and hoping in the future.

-Thank you to the publisher for the review copy.
+Thank you to Netgalley for an ebook copy.
+I voluntarily purchased an audiobook copy for my own collection.
 This is my honest review.